The Governors and What They Do

 In my time as a governor I have had the opportunity to gain a wealth of knowledge about education and the way schools work, having gone through most situations than can arise within the school setting.
 I find being a school governor is extremely rewarding.

 Areas of responsibility: Leadership & Management, Safeguarding (including e-safety), Personal Development, PE and Sports Premium.

-Areas of responsibility: Leadership & Management, Health & Safety (including Outdoor Learning), Finance, Personal Development.
+Areas of responsibility: Leadership & Management, Quality of Education, Personal Development.

 Hello, my name is Linda Lang.

 My professional work has been in the field of education – initially primary trained – I went on to study for diplomas in the education of hearing impaired children and in paediatric audiology.
 I have worked in a range of settings and across the age ranges.
 My last post was the Head of Service for a team of advisory teachers supporting infants, children and young people (0-19), their families, schools and colleges.
 We worked closely with health, social services and other educational services.
 I also have some experience of OFSTED and Quality Assurance.